renatoaguimaraes/poc-logs-and-traces/README.md

 ### POC Results

-The proof of concepts have success, the implementation is very simple and transparent to development team use in applications and very useful to the operations team.
+The proof of concept have success, the solution solved all the requirements.

 ![Component Diagram](results.png)

 ### References

 [Elastic Search - store and index](https://www.elastic.co/products/elasticsearch)